 New York is a walking town; everyone wears sneakers.
 Shoppers will find trendy sneaker shops aplenty at all malls, with urban trendsetting sneakers showing up early at Fulton Mall.
 For hipster sneakers, head to Williamsburg.

 IKEA in the waterfront neighborhood of Red Hook is a huge attraction and can be reached by bus, car, or ferry from Manhattan.
-The new City Point shopping center in Downtown Brooklyn has a Target and a Century 21, and also will be home to an enormous food hall in late spring 2017.
+The new City Point shopping center in Downtown Brooklyn has a Target, a Century 21, and a sprawling underground food hall called DeKalb Market.

 Specialized and Craft Markets

 Brooklyn enjoys a lively market scene.
-Every week, Brooklyn Flea offers both curated vintage and find second-hand goods, as well as excellent farm to table food.
-DeKalb Market, an innovative outdoor market featuring vendors selling their wares from inside huge painted shipping containers, is open daily except for January through early April.
+Every week, Brooklyn Flea offers both curated vintage and second-hand goods, as well as excellent farm-to-table food.
+An innovative outdoor market featuring vendors selling their wares from inside huge painted shipping containers, is open daily except for January through early April.
 A few weekly flea markets round out the options.